 Conventional calibration procedure

-Calibration of the 17 unknown parameters that define the Lagoudas SMA constitutive model can be calibrated without a global optimization strategy by estimating parameter groups (e.g., transformation temperatures, thermoelastic properties, etc.) sequentially.
+The 17 unknown parameters that define the Lagoudas SMA constitutive model can be calibrated without a global optimization strategy by estimating parameter groups (e.g., transformation temperatures, thermoelastic properties, etc.) sequentially.
 However, due to the nonlinearities present in the model with respect to the current transformation strain (H_cur) and smooth hardening coefficients (n_i), optimization, or nonlinear curve fitting, is still required.
-Herein, we will discuss one method to find these parameters without using a global optimization strategy, as this method can serve as a good baseline with which to compare the optimized calibration.
+We will discuss one method to find these parameters without using a global optimization strategy, as this method can serve as a good baseline with which to compare the optimized calibration.